-The Trans-Himalayan School’s system has been referred to as ‘Pre-Vedic Brahmanism’ or the ‘Universal Wisdom-Religion.’
+The Trans-Himalayan School’s system is referred to as ‘Pre-Vedic’:

 “We can assert, with entire plausibility, that there is not one of all these sects—Kabalism, Judaism, and our present Christianity included—but sprang from the two main branches of that one mother-trunk, the once universal religion, which antedated the Vedic ages—we speak of that prehistoric Buddhism which merged later into Brahmanism.”
 (Helena P. Blavatsky, Isis Unveiled, 1877, Vol. 2, pg.
 123.)

 “We repeat again, Buddhism is but the primitive source of Brahmanism.”
 (Helena P. Blavatsky, Isis Unveiled, Vol. 2, pg.
 169.)

 “Pre-Vedic Brahmanism and Buddhism are the double source from which all religions sprang (…)” (Helena P. Blavatsky, Isis Unveiled, Vol. 2, pg.
 639)